JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Incompatible change type**: behavioral
 >
-> **Short summary**: Kotlin 1.6 changes the value generation algorithm in `Random.nextLong` function to avoid producing values out of the specified range.
+> **Short summary**: Kotlin 1.6 changes the value generation algorithm in the `Random.nextLong` function to avoid producing values out of the specified range.
 >
 > **Deprecation cycle**:
 >